TykTechnologies/tyk-sync/README.md

 ### Docker:

-To install particular version of Tyk Sync via docker image please run the command bellow with appropriate version you want to use.
-All available versions could be found on Tyk Sync Docker Hub page here: https://hub.docker.com/r/tykio/tyk-sync/tags
+To install a particular version of Tyk Sync via docker image please run the following command stating the version you want to use.
+A list of all available versions can be found on the Tyk Sync Docker Hub page: https://hub.docker.com/r/tykio/tyk-sync/tags
 ```
 docker pull tykio/tyk-sync:{version_id}
 ```